Blackbeltsaru/interviewspec/README.md

     REACT_APP_SERVER_HOST=localhost
     REACT_APP_SERVER_PORT=3001

+Create a `.env` file in the root directory.
+    The env file should have the following fields:

+    SERVER_HOST=localhost
+    SERVER_PORT=3001

 Run `npm install` from the client, and server directories, as well as this directory.

 Alternatively `node setup.js` will walk you through the process.